 Fudgy Chocolate Buttercream Frosting

-This Fudgy Chocolate Buttercream Frosting is the perfect easy chocolate buttercream frosting recipe!
-Made with both chocolate chips and cocoa powder, this chocolate buttercream has the best of both worlds.
-It’s a rich chocolate frosting that’s perfect for piping onto cakes, cupcakes and more!
+An easy chocolate buttercream frosting recipe!
+Made with chocolate chips & cocoa powder, this buttercream is perfect for piping onto cakes & cupcakes!

 - Prep Time: 15 minutes